 The retailer’s financial performance was impressive.
 No JobKeeper subsidies were received in FY21, but profit margins still improved despite gross margin down 66 basis points to 40.3%.
 TRS’s cost of doing business was reduced by about $22m, 40% being admin costs and 60% store expenses.
-The latter reduced by simplification and standardisation.
-The retailer continues to optimise storefront and footprint, rotating to better locations.
+The latter was reduced by simplification and standardisation.
+The retailer continues to optimise its storefront and footprint, rotating to better locations.

-Net cash reduced slightly as inventory was $29m higher than the prior year, down the inventory at June 2019.
+Net cash reduced slightly as inventory was $29m higher than the prior year, down the inventory in June 2019.
 TRS needs to manage its inventory against shipping delays that are embedded in the system and now unavoidable, and the uncertainties of relatively volatile demand fluctuations.
 Elevated shipping costs, which had already been factored into the FY22 budget, continued to increase through August.

 No guidance was provided for FY22, and the disruption of the current lockdowns is liable to cause additional demand deferral and hiatus.

 To access our full strategy on how to set up your portfolio and to start investing in our favourite Small Caps